yue-wang97/covid_text_summarization/bart/README_bart.md

 #### Step 1 Download data

 Download and unzip the archive dictionay from [here](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) for all Covid-19 Open Research Dataset.
+Save these 6 files in one folder.
+I will call this folder `data folder` in the following steps.

 #### Step 2 Clean the data and process into .source and .target files